 - A batch of royal icing

-- A cake-decorator bag or a plastic sandwich bags with a small hole poked in one corner will work just fine
+- A cake-decorator bag or plastic sandwich bags with a small hole poked in one corner

-- Step 1: Fill your bag with royal icing.
+- Fill your piping bag (or decorating bag substitute) with royal icing.

-- Step 2: Using the serrated knife, saw off the top left and right corners of one of the quadruple crackers to create what will be one of the house's gables.
-Repeat with the other quadruple cracker.
+- Using the serrated knife, saw off the top left and right corners of a quadruple cracker to create what will be one of the house's gables.
+Repeat with another quadruple cracker.

-- Step 4: Pipe icing along the top edges of the house and rest the two remaining double crackers on top of it to form a roof.
+- Pipe icing along the top edges of the house and rest the two remaining double crackers on top of it to form a roof.
 Allow time to dry and harden.